 ETIM International has neither direct involvement nor responsibility in the definition and distribution of country specific formats, other than to facilitate these in the CMT database.
-The ETIM CMT master database already supports a range of exports formats like ASCII (TXT), CSV, ACCESS and EXCEL.
-Please contact your local staff office for more information on country specific formats in your country.
+The ETIM CMT master database already supports exports formats like CSV and EXCEL.
+Please contact your local staff office for more information on country specific formats.